occultus73/GSS-simulator-python/README.md

   3) Sterile Fertility.

 All three of these simulations extract their samples from the 1994-2018 GSS datasets, where all metrics that each simulation requires for each given survee are available.
 All graphs that are provided within the output directory purport to represent the US adult working population (18-67).
 None of the simulations will plot data that is based on less than a hundred individuals (actual or generated), and therefore simulations will sometime start late or terminate early, or dissapear completely; indeed, for some extremely-filtered analyses, the graphs are completely blank for this reason, unfortunately.

-For further details, the reader is encouraged to review the improvisational discussion of this Simulator in the video linked above.

 ### Definitions
 <b>Actual Fertility:</b> "Actual" fertility here refers to fertility that is based on completed fertility data in the GSS, where the GSS defines the age of completed fertility for women as being 41 and men as being 45.